 For those within the Christian faith, the Bible is a text of profound significance.
 A rich book, full of insights and lessons on what it means to live one’s life the way God intends, the Bible is known as the Word of God.
 It is composed of many different books and includes a vast array of literary styles such as short stories, letters, poetry, and historical accounts combined to form a unified whole.

 When we read the hebrew Bible today, almost all of us turn to a translation of the original biblical texts.
 To get the more authentic and precise presentation of scripture, we ought to consider the language (or biblical languages) in which the Bible was first written.
 Let’s take a look at some of the history surrounding the composition of the works that make up Biblical literature and explore how the profound spiritual wisdom contained within speaks to us today.

 What is the Bible?

-Before we begin, let us first consider various sections and books that make up the Bible.
-The Bible is comprised of two main sections, the Old New Testaments.
+Before we begin, let us first consider various sections and books that make up the complete Bible.
+The entire Bible is comprised of two main sections, the Old Testament & New Testament.
 The Old Testament is made up of 39 individual books; the New Testament is made up of 27 books, giving the Bible a total of 66 books.

 The Old Testament